From the age of 6 - 17, with a valid ID that prooves their age

 - Privileged entrance to St. Peter's Basilica

-- Guided tour of the Vatican Museums & The Colosseum, the Palatine Hill and the Roman Forum
+- Guided tour of the Colosseum, Roman Forum & Palatine Hill in a small group

-- Admire the ancient ruins of the Colosseum, the fascinating Roman Forum and Palatine Hill
+- Skip-the-line admission and entrance to the Colosseum, Roman Forum & Palatine Hill

 - Guided tour of the Vatican Museums, the Sistine Chapel with skip- the - line access to St. Peter’s Basilica